godotengine/godot-docs/getting_started/step_by_step/instancing.rst

 much more bouncy.
 Because the instanced balls are based on the saved scene, changes to that scene will affect all instances.

 You can also adjust individual instances.
-Set the bounce value back to ``0.5`` and then in the ``Main`` scene, select one of the instanced balls.
-Set its ``Bounce`` to ``1`` and press "Play".
+Set the bounce value back to ``0.5``.
+Open the ``Ball`` scene and select the Physics material.
+Set your physics material's Resource/Local To Scene value on.
+Then in the ``Main`` scene, select one of the instanced balls.
+Set its
+``Bounce`` to ``1`` and press "Play".

 .. image:: img/instancing_property.png